 All arachnids have 8 legs, together with an additional pair of appendages at the front of their bodies known as pedipalps.
 The scorpion’s pedipalps take the form of pincers.

 Arachnids themselves are members of the phylum arthropoda.
 Animals within this group are known as arthropods.
 Other arthropods include insects and crustaceans.

 Confused by animal groups such as class and phylum?
-Don’t worry: check out our Animal Classification page and all will become crystal clear!
+Check out our Animal Classification page and all will become crystal clear!

 Here’s YouTube animal expert Coyote Peterson hunting for bark scorpions …